fc-io/react-for-beginners/week_02 – Node, npm, Git, GitHub, DateTime/week_02_b_assignments.md

 # Week 2 – Node, npm, Git, GitHub, DateTime: Assignments

+Many tought this assignment was one of the hardest.
+It was supposed to be one of the easier ones.
+Bu I can understand now that it's too much javascript.
+I would pretty much remove everything in this assignment and just make something easier.

 ## Show – Node and npm basics

 * Show "Repl"-mode.